richardcrng/tempel-des-schreckens/RULES.md

 - [*Discussion*](#discussion), where players reveal information (truthfully or not...); and
 - [*Opening cards*](#opening-cards), where cards are flipped over to represent exploring the temple.

-(Discussion and Adventuring happen in parallel.)
+For an *N* player game, a round involves opening *N* chambers.
+(For example, in a 6 player game, every round invovles flipping over 6 face-down chamber cards.)

+Discussion and Opening cards can happen in parallel, until all cards have been opened from the round.

 #### Round setup

 Firstly, **un-opened Chamber cards are dealt out evenly** to each player.
 (Cards that are 'opened' in previous rounds are not dealt in subsequent rounds.)

 Secondly, **each player sees their own Chamber card distribution**.
-For example, a player dealt 5 x Chamber cards might see their distribution as 2 Gold, 1 Fire, 2 Empty.
+For example, a player dealt 5 x Chamber cards might see their distribution such as:
+- 2 Gold, 1 Fire, 2 Empty
+- 3 Gold, 2 Empty (0 Fire)
+- 5 Empty (0 Gold, 0 Fire)

 Thirdly, **each player shuffles their Chamber cards and places them face-down**.
-This means that, for example, they might know that there are 2 Gold hiding amongst the 5 face-down (unopened) Chambers - but they don't know precisely *which* of the 5 unopened chambers has the Gold in.
+This means that they know their card *distribution*, but not *placement*.
+For example, if they have 2 Gold cards amongst 5 unopened Chambers, they will know that each of these face-down Chamber cards has a 2/5 probability of being Gold - but they won't know *which* face-down Chamber cards *is actually* Gold.

 #### Discussion

-For an *N* player game, a round involves opening *N* chambers.
-(For example, in a 6 player game, every round invovles flipping over 6 face-down chamber cards.)

-Adventurers will generally be wanting to maximise the number of gold chambers flipped, as this helps them towards their win condition.
+Adventurers will *generally* want to maximise the number of Gold chambers flipped, as this helps them towards their win condition.
 Guardians, however, have different incentives...

-Before any chambers are opened, it is typical play for all players to share information about their distributions, to help input on which chamber should be opened.
+Before any chambers are opened, it is *typical play* for all players to share information about their distributions, to help input on which chamber should be opened.
 For example:
 - "In my four cards, I have 3 Gold and 1 Empty - odds are good here!"
 - "Ah, so in my four cards I have 1 Gold, 1 Fire and 2 Empty - probably best to look elsewhere."

+*(There is no rule about declaring your cards in this way - it is simply common play.
+Adventurers have an interest in sharing information so that they can try to maximise the Gold cards they flip, and Guardians have an interest in pretending to be Adventurers, spreading misinformation and influencing the Adventurers.)*

 However, just like role assignment, *individual chamber distributions are secret* - which means that there's an element of deduction, since some people may be bluffing about what they have.